 Manufacturer API (API Produsen, API-P)

 API-U is granted to companies that import goods for trading purpose while API-P is for companies that import goods for their own internal use, e.g. raw materials, production machinery or other materials to be further processed or used for the production.
 API-P can import finished cosmetics only when they serve as complementary goods.

 Each importer can only have 1 type of API.
 The API applies to every import activity in Indonesia and is valid as long as the importer is still import goods

 3.2 SKI Border and SKI Post Border

-To apply for the SKI Post Border, the applicant shall register with BPOM with the following documents to obtain a username and password:
+To apply for the SKI Border or SKI Post Border, the applicant shall register with BPOM with the following documents to obtain a username and password: